 Instructions

-- Add daikon and carrot.
-Add daikon and carrot, making sure it's submerged under the liquid.
+- Add vegetables.
+Add daikon and carrot, making sure they are submerged under the liquid.
 Simmer vigorously (covered) for another 30 minutes, until the meat is very tender and falling off the bone.
 The daikon and carrot should also be soft.

 - Reduce sauce.
 UNCOVER and cook for 15-30 more minutes to reduce the sauce.
 The sauce should be thick and clinging to the ribs.
 Some people prefer more liquid in their sauce so feel free to reduce to your preference.

 - Garnish and enjoy!
-Garnish with green onion.
-Serve with rice and kimchi.
+Garnish with green onion and a drizzle of sesame seed oil.
+Serve hot with rice and kimchi.
+Enjoy!